sickozell/SickoCV/README.md

 If Release is set to 0 (and attack is set greater than 0) and a new GATE or Toggle TRIGGER is detected before Attack phase has ended, the next Attack phase will start from the previous reached Attack point.

 These behaviors are more understandable connecting a scope on the output.

+## Switcher / SwitcherSt
+### 2>1 or 1<2 signal switch/router/swapper with crossfade, flip flop, toggle gate
+#### - Description:
+- Function autodetection
+- Signal switch (2 inputs, 1 output)
+- Signal router (1 inputs, 2 outputs)
+- Signal swapper (2 inputs, 2 outputs)
+- Adjustable time crossfade between switched/routed/swapped signals
+- Flip flop
+- Toggle gate

+#### - Detailed instructions:
+Switcher or SwitcherSt (used for stereo signals) are multifunction modules that can be used as follows.
+The versatility of the module is offered thanks to the automatic detection of the function.

+**TOGGLE/GATE modes**
+When the MODE switch is in 'TOGGLE' position functions are activated by triggers in a toggle style.
+When in 'GATE' position functions stay active until 'T/G' input receives a high gate.
+Functions will be activated by Trigger/Gates with voltages above 0v.

+**Functions**
+Functions are automatically detected depending on connected cables.

+Switch: connect 2 inputs and 1 output
+Router: connect 1 input and 2 outputs
+Swapper: connect both two inputs and two outputs
+FlipFlop: connect 2 outputs only
+ToggleGate: connect 1 output only ('TOGGLE' mode only)

+A trigger on RST input will reset the toggle to its default state.

+**Defaults**
+Default states depend on which input or output sockets are connected.

+Switch: if OUT1 is connected, the default signal will be the IN1.
+If OUT2 is connected instead, the default signal will be the IN2
+Router: if IN1 is connected, the signal will be routed to OUT1 by default.
+If IN2 is connected, the default destination will be OUT2
+Swapper: the default is always the normal routing
+FlipFlop: default is always OUT1
+ToggleGate: if OUT1 is connected the default is a HIGH GATE.
+If OUT2 is connected instead, the default is a LOW GATE

+**Leds**
+Green leds close to the in/out sockets show which input signal is switched or to which destination is routed.
+When used as a swapper the OUT1 led on shows that signals are normally routed, otherwise the OUT2 led on shows when signals are swapped.

+**Fader**
+Fader knob set the crossfade time up to 10s between the switched/routed/swapped signals.
+CV input is added to Fade knob and the sum will be clamped in the range of 0-10v.

+NOTE: In FlipFLop and ToggleGate functions the output will be a 'fixed' AR envelope.
+NOTE2: When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during fading, the function will restart immediately (not like a function generator).

 ## Credits
 The Component Library graphics for these modules are copyright © VCV and licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)